-Dr. Izabela Styczynska is the Vice President of the Management Board at CASE - Center for Social and Economic Research in Warsaw, Poland.
-Her areas of expertise include the labor market, social policy, and employment.
+Dr. Styczynska's areas of expertise include the labor market, social policy, and employment.

 As Vice President of the Management Board, Dr. Styczynska is responsible for managing all research and projects in the areas of demography, labor, and social policy, overseeing CASE’s financial administration, and spearheading new business development activities.